sanity-io/sanity/packages/@sanity/studio-hints/README.md

 # Studio hints

-Helpful stuff appears
+Helpful stuff appears!
+In the sidecar!

 This plugin is an implementation of `part:@sanity/default-layout/sidecar`.
-As such, it export the three things it is required to:
+As such, it export the two things it is required to:

  - `SidecarToggleButton` React component: The button which will appear in the NavBar to toggle on/off the Sidecar
- - `SidecarLayout` React component: The content of the Sidecar (once it has appeared)
+ - `SidecarLayout` React component: The content of the Sidecar (once it appears)

-## In the sanity.json file of your Studio, add
+## For the Studio hints to appear in a running Studio, add the following to the sanity.json file
 ```
 {
   "implements": "part:@sanity/default-layout/sidecar-config",